opengaming/osgameclones/README.md

 # Open Source Game Clones

-This is a source of [http://osgameclones.com](http://osgameclones.com).
-Feel free to submit pull requests to add new games and improve information about those already in the database.
+This is the source of [http://osgameclones.com](http://osgameclones.com).
+Feel free to add new games or improve information about those already in the database by submitting a pull request or opening an issue.

 ## Games database

-Check out the YAML files under [`/games`][games] and [`/originals`][originals].
+All of the games and their references to the original games are stored in YAML files under [`/games`][games] and [`/originals`][originals].
 All information is inside, and you should more or less understand what's going on by reading it.
 Sorting is alphabetical, with the exception of ScummVM, just because it's so many games at once.

-## Add a clone/remake
+## Add a clone / remake of a game

-Simplest way to contribute is to open a new issue and fill in the template.
-Even better if you edit the [`/games`][games] files directly.
+Simplest way to contribute is to fill in the [template][template] presented when you create a new issue.
+Even better if you edit the files in the [`/games`][games] directory directly.
 Your changes will be submitted as a pull request.
+All games are validated against the rules in the [`/schema/games.yaml`][schema_games] validation file.

 If you're adding a new clone/remake: